Introduction

 diagnostic code, so we need to be careful that we don’t accidentally

 drop them from the query.
-Figure 3b
+Figure 3b illustrates our

 intention to merge all the data from the Full-Year Consolidated Data